WHAT TO EXPECT

 Whether you are a longtime member or a newcomer, we invite you to join us for a time of fellowship between worship services.
 We offer coffee and monthly we offer light snacks too.
 All are welcome!

 We invite you to join us for our worship service with a traditional template of hymns, liturgy, scripture and readings, a choir and more, along with a progressive Christian message and communal prayer.
 Childcare is offered during this service for children of all abilities and expressions.
 We gather in person or you can watch it at cucclivestream.com All are welcome!
 Come as you are!

 People wear everything from shorts and jeans to business attire at our services and events.
 Please wear whatever you’re comfortable in.

 Can my children come with me?

 Yes!
 All ages are welcome in all of our services.
-The 9am service's casual nature makes it accessible to all, during the 10am hour we offer spiritual adventures for multiple age groups with faith stories and crafts, and during the 11am traditional service there is child care available for young ones, if that is the family's preference.
+Because the 9:00 a.m. service has a casual atmosphere, it is accessible for everyone.
+During the 9:45am fellowship hour, we offer spiritual adventures for multiple age groups with faith stories and crafts.
+Sunday School is available for young ones during the 10:30 traditional service if that is your preference.

 Are your building and services accessible to people with disabilities?

 Yes!
 We are making our congregation as accessible as possible, including having a hearing loop in our sanctuary for those wearing hearing aids.
 We offer large-print bulletins and hymnals for those with vision and hearing limitations.

 Our sanctuary has no steps, allowing those with motor difficulties to access it easily.
 In addition, the seating is easily moveable, so those with mobility issues may sit wherever they are comfortable.